 The LRC collaborates with faculty for their recommendations on library resources to support the programs offered by the college.
-LRC is represented throughout the various standing committees and provides a venue for library input into the student instructional needs of the college.
+It is represented throughout the various standing committees and provides a venue for library input into the student instructional needs of the college.
 Donations are evaluated after they are received and are shared with the campus libraries based on the course needs and availability.
-With all this, the college believes it meets the Sub-Standard.
+With all this, the college believe it meets the standard.